 Research should include key terms, like Annual Percentage Rate (APR), which refers to a loan’s yearly interest rate.
 If you’re buying used, it also helps to know the Kelley Blue Book value of your preferred car.

 Our auto loan resources page offers a wide variety of articles, quizzes and calculators, all designed to help you make a more informed purchase.

 3. Shop around

 “Even if you don’t think you can get a loan, go to your bank, go to your credit union first,” Van Alst says.
-Apply at the bank where you have a checking account or your credit union.
-And see if your employer or insurance company offers auto financing.
+One of your most powerful negotiating tools can be pre-qualifying for a loan from a bank or a credit union.

 7. Shop loan terms, not monthly payments

 Lower monthly payments look good on paper and are usually used to entice buyers.
 In reality, they may lead to you paying more for your car over the life of the loan.
 Because car loans for bad credit can come with higher APRs, you may end up paying more than the car’s full value by the end of the loan.

 When you’re shopping, look for the most favorable terms — usually the lowest APR over the shortest period of time.
 That way, you’ll have more manageable monthly payments with reasonable interest rates.
 If you’re unable to find a low APR, you may want to consider shopping for a different vehicle.

 8. Bring a friend with you — and consider a co-signer

 Ask a friend or a relative to go with you, says Massachusetts-based consumer attorney Yvonne Rosmarin.
 Bringing someone you trust to the negotiating table can help inspire confidence.
 And confidence, combined with know-how, can lead to more favorable loan terms.